The Abbey Gardens are open daily: Monday to Saturday 7.30am-8pm, Sundays and Bank Holidays 9am-8pm

 The six hectare park is on the site of a former Benedictine Abbey, once a power house of medieval England.
 The combination of floral excellence, formal bedding schemes and the heritage of its backdrop make the gardens a very special place to visit.
-The site is meticulously maintained and has features of interest to a wide range of visitors including ancient monument ruins, an aviary, a refreshment kiosk, bowling green, tennis courts, water garden, rose garden, sensory garden, a section of the river Lark, a play area, pergola and public toilets.
+The site is meticulously maintained and has features of interest to a wide range of visitors including ancient monument ruins, an aviary, a refreshment kiosk, a shop, tennis courts, water garden, rose garden, sensory garden, a section of the river Lark, a play area, pergola and public toilets.

 Abbey Gardens is much loved by both the local community and the many tourists who visit it throughout the year.
 It is a stunning venue for the many and varied cultural events which take place in Bury St Edmunds.

 The Shabby Shack Trading shop in the Abbey Gardens sells plants and gifts.
 For more details please see their Shabby Shack Trading Facebook page, phone 07850 088743 or email email@example.com

 Go to West Suffolk Council - Bury St Edmunds car parks for all Bury St Edmunds town parking information.
 Ram Meadow is the closest car park to the Abbey Gardens.

 (1 April to 31 August)